Azirella

 Decision Automation (Autonomous)

 Human out of the loop.
-AI agents execute autonomously within pre-approved guardrails.
+AI agents execute autonomously within established guardrails.
 Full auditability.
-Humans focus on governance, exception review, and strategic decisions.
-Progression governed by calibrated confidence, override effectiveness scores, and decision quality metrics.
+Humans focus on governance, exception inspection, and strategic decisions.
+Progression governed by calibrated likelihood, override effectiveness scores, and decision quality metrics.

 Decisions as Digital Assets